 A bar graph is a graph that shows complete data with rectangular bars and the heights of bars are proportional to the values that they represent.
 The bars in the graph can be shown vertically or horizontally.
 Bar graphs are also known as bar charts and it is a pictorial representation of grouped data.
 It is one of the ways of data handling.
-Bar graphs are an excellent tool when representing data that are independent of one another and don’t need to be in any specific order while being represented.
+Bar graph is an excellent tool to represent data that are independent of one another and that do not need to be in any specific order while being represented.
 The bars give a visual display for comparing quantities in different categories.
 The bar graphs have two lines, horizontal and vertical axis, also called the x and y-axis along with the title, labels, and scale range.

 Properties of Bar Graph

 Some properties that make a bar graph unique and different from other types of graphs are given below: